 For more spin, hit it at a tilted upwards angle.

-For more speed, hit it without tilting your racket as much.
 Follow through to the opposite side of your body and return to a ready stance.

 Backhand Topspin Serve